braveulysses/Yelp-Without-Pity/README.markdown

 > _The problem with Vietnamese food is fish sauce._

-> _I'm from Chicago, so it's fair to say that I'm a pizza expert._
+> _I lived in Chicago for four weeks when I was a college student, so it's fair to say that I'm a pizza expert._

+> _All I wanted was a frozen marg, but the waitress didn't even speak English._

 > _The lack of Diet Coke ruined this meal._